-Carburetors are so complex, that most will not tackle rebuilding it.
-There are some simple rules you can follow when rebuilding a carburetor to insure you get it done correctly.
+Carburetors are complex and many will not tackle rebuilding them.
+There are some simple rules you can follow when rebuilding a carburetor to ensure you get it done correctly.

-Depending on the area you are working (table) you can even stack some parts.
+Depending on the area you are working, you can even stack some parts.
 As long as you can remember the order, any of these steps will work.
-Some smaller parts, like screws and clips should be placed in a tray or on a magnet to ensure they do not get lost.
+Some smaller parts, like screws and clips, should be placed in a tray or on a magnet to ensure they do not get lost.

-Several small trays, or small magnets can be used so that it is easier remembering which screws or air jets etc came from where and when.
+Several small trays or small magnets can be used so that it is easier to remember which screws or air jets etc., came from where and when.

-You should have on hand a small air compressor as well to help blow off any build up on in or around the carburetor.
+You should have on hand a small air compressor as well to help blow off any build-up in or around the carburetor.

-When applying air to the carburetor, make sure your hand is over any opposite side of a port you are applying air in.
+When applying air to the carburetor, make sure your hand is over any opposite side of the port you are applying air in.

 If you have left a spring, or any other part in the carburetor, applying air will shoot it across the room.
 Making it difficult to find and replace.

-Make sure your working area is clean of any other parts from other jobs and keep a couple cleaning towels around.
+Make sure your working area is clean of any other parts from other jobs, and keep a couple of cleaning towels around.

-If your carburetor is dirty before you start, take a min a spray some carburetor cleaner to the outside of it.
-This will help to keep your hands cleaner when handling the new parts from your kit.
+If your carburetor is dirty before you start, take a min a spray some carburetor cleaner on the outside of it.
+This will help to keep your hands clean when handling the new parts from your kit.

-I have included a video so that you can follow the step by step direction easily.
-Rubber gloves are a good idea to insure no burning of the chemical that is in the carburetor cleaner.
+I have included a video so that you can follow the step-by-step direction easily.
+Rubber gloves are a good idea to ensure no burning of the chemical that is in the carburetor cleaner.

-This is a step by step video so it needed to be placed into two videos to insure nothing was missed.
+This is a step-by-step video, so I into two videos to ensure nothing was missed.